 If a child lives with separated parents, the home address will be treated as the place where the child sleeps for most of the school week (i.e. Sunday night - Thursday night inclusive).
-If the child spends an equal amount of time at 2 addresses, the parents must decide which address they wish to use as the child's main address for the application.
-Please note - if false or misleading information is used to try and gain a school place, this may lead AGCs to reject the application or to withdraw the offer of a place.
+If the child spends an equal amount of time at 2 addresses, the parents must agree which address they wish to use as the child's main address for the application.